swazi-uta/ICTQuiz/README.md

 # ICTQuiz
-This application is a basic ICT quiz based on Cambridge IGSCE.
+This application is a basic ICT quiz based on Cambridge IGCSE.

 ## Reference
 Cambridge IGCSE Information and Communication Technology